-And I'm Steve Inskeep.
-President Obama is meeting in Brussels today with other world leaders - some of them.
-Conspicuously absent from this get-together is Russian President, Vladimir Putin, who was disinvited as punishment for Russia's interference it Ukraine, which was a major subject of the world leaders who did attend.
-NPR's Scott Horsley is traveling with the president.
+President Obama met in Brussels today with other world leaders - some of them anyway.
+Conspicuously absent was Russian president Vladimir Putin, who was disinvited as punishment for Russia's interference in Ukraine.
+Leaders warned that after today's meeting, Russia could face additional penalties if the situation in Ukraine does not improve.
+NPR's Scott Horsley is traveling with the president, joins us now.
 Hi, Scott.

-HORSLEY: He will.
-Putin will be meeting privately this week with the leaders of France, Britain and Germany.
-They're all going to be in France tomorrow, along with President Obama, for the 70th anniversary of D-Day.
-Now, White House aides have shrugged off those private meetings with the other leaders, saying the question is not whether leaders meet with Putin, but rather the message that they convey in those meetings.
-The U.S. says there needs to be a unified message directed towards Russia.
-As often is the case though with the G7, it's possible to give the appearance of harmony, the appearance of a unified message, even though each of the countries is actually carrying a slightly different tune.
+HORSLEY: Well, that's right.
+Of course the attempt here was to isolate Putin by disinviting him from the G-8, now G-7.
+But he is meeting privately with leaders of France, Britain and Germany.
+They're all going to be in France tomorrow, along with President Obama for the 70th anniversary of D-Day.
+White House aides are shrugging off those private meetings though, saying the question's not whether other leaders meet with Putin, but the message that they deliver in those meetings.
+And Obama says the leaders are in lockstep here with a unified message.